This gallery contains 7 photos.

 However, it was pastry chef William Rich (1755-1812), who lived on Ludgate Hill in late 18th century London, who was said to be responsible for the tiered wedding cake we know today.
 Living a stone’s throw from St Bride’s on Fleet Street, he found inspiration for making a cake for his own marriage to Susannah Prichard (1758-1810) in 1776 by looking at the tiered steeple.
 Despite rumours Susannah was the daughter of his boss, William was actually apprenticed to a baker named William Stiles for years, while Susannah’s father was a peruke maker (wigmaker) named Davis Prichard from nearby Cheapside.
 Following the couple’s wedding, they continued to live on Ludgate Hill and had 12 children together, many of them being baptised in St Bride’s.
 By the time of William’s death in Stockwell, south London in 1811, he had built up quite a bit of wealth and was listed as a venison dealer and cook.
 The couple were buried at St Bride’s Church, followed by their son Henry Thomas Rich in 1828.

-Amazingly, the steeple survived World War II, despite the actual church being fire bombed by the Luftwaffe on 29 December 1940 (the same night Wren’s Christ Church Greyfriars was bombed – with only the steeple surviving again).
+Amazingly, the steeple survived World War II, despite the actual church being fire bombed by the Luftwaffe on 29 December 1940 (see a photo of the bomb damage).
 By now, the church had been embraced by the journalists and editors of Fleet Street, who financially contributed to the church’s rebuilding in the Fifties, with the building being Grade I listed in 1950.
 Despite the damage, the bombing did uncover the 6th century foundations of an earlier Saxon church on the site, which can be visited on tours.

 For other posts on Sir Christopher Wren’s life and buildings read…

 For more of Metro Girl’s blog posts on London history, click here.